Frequently Asked Questions (FAQs)

 I understand that the decision to pay privately for therapy is a significant one, and I am committed to providing transparent pricing and discussing any financial concerns or questions you may have.

 I highly encourage you to contact your insurance company to learn more about out-of-network provider benefits for your specific insurance plan, as reimbursement and deductible amounts vary.
-Many PPO plans reimburse as much as 50-70% of the total fee.
-You can also use www.thrizer.com as a way to instantly check your out-of-network insurance benefits and submit superbills.
+While I cannot guarantee reimbursement or that your insurance plan offers out-of-network provider benefits, many PPO plans reimburse as much as 50-70%.
+You can also use www.thrizer.com as a way to instantly get an estimate of your out-of-network insurance benefits and submit superbills, but I still recommend that you contact your insurance plan directly to get the most accurate information regarding your insurance coverage.

-• The fee for the initial intake is $200, and each follow up 55-minute session is $175.
+The fee for the initial intake is $225, and each follow up 55-minute session is $175.
+I also offer extended sessions (90 minutes) of EMDR for $270.
 If you have any questions about insurance or billing, please contact me.

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the bill for medical items and services.